Skip to main content Skip to navigation

 5.11 Can the WEMWBS scales be reproduced on a website or be published in a report, book etc.?

-If you are publishing the questionnaire on a website, app, in a report, book etc., it should have the below copyright statement underneath it:
+You should not publish the questionnaire on a website, in a report, book etc., it should have the below copyright statement underneath it:

 Warwick-Edinburgh Mental Well-Being Scale (WEMWBS) © University of Warwick 2006, all rights reserved